nawka12/AiChanBot/README.md

 - Saving user's conversation separately so you can chat about something while your friend chat about something else without confusing the bot.
 - Showing how much token is used
 - Showing calculated cost of the API request.
-- ~~Whitelist using user ID, **NOT** Discord tag.
-(Because you pay for the API, I think this is a good thing to have a little protection preventing random people from using the bot)~~.
-Whitelist is deprecated and removed from the main code, despite still imported to the main code.
 - Using SearXNG to grab results from the web!

 ## Some disclaimers